NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 One solution considered was to just ignore the problem.
 The scope of the problem is such that it would only happen if:

-1. The user has created an empty layout type that gains state state through its object identity.
+1. The user has created an empty layout type that gains state through its object identity.

 2. The type is used as a zero sized subobject.